rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Beware of Java generics
 -----------------------

 If a Java class is defined with Java generics, the types are erased during compilation for backwards compatibility.
-As a result.
-JRuby will have problems with automatic type conversion.
+As a result, JRuby will have problems with automatic type conversion.
 For example, if you have a `Map<String,String>`, it will be seen as a simple `Map`, and JRuby will not be able to determine the correct types using reflection.

 Additional Java Method Access
 -----------------------------